abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Finally, the GWPT code needs to read the GS KS potential from the file specified with [[getpot_filepath]].
 This file is used to build the GS Hamiltonian required by the Sternheimer solver.
-The GS POT is produced at the end of the GS SCF cycle by setting [[prtpot]] to 1 (note that the default is 0).
+The GS POT file is produced at the end of the GS SCF cycle by setting [[prtpot]] to 1 (note that the default is 0).

 The first-order derivative of the KS wavefunctions due to an atomic perturbation is computed on-the-fly by solving the NSCF Sternheimer equation for each $n'$ band, atomic displacement, and quasi-momentum transfer.